"¡Ándale! ¡Ándale!"Speedy Gonzales

 - Barefoot Cartoon Animal

-- Bandito: Pancho Vanilla (Yosemite Sam) in "Pancho's Hideaway".
+- Bandito: Pancho Vanilla (a thinly disguised Yosemite Sam) in "Pancho's Hideaway".

 - "Blind Idiot" Translation: In "The Pied Piper Guadalupe" one of the mice carries a "Loco El Gato" sign.
 This is a wrong translation of "Crazy Cat", reading "Crazy The Cat" (O rly?).
 It should have said "El gato loco", or, even better "¡El gato está loco!" ("the cat is crazy!") or "¡Qué gato tan loco!" ("what a crazy cat!").